neuronlabs/neuron/README.md

     // Start application and query models
     users := []*models.User{}
     err = n.Query(&users).
-        .Filter("filter[users][name][$in]","John", "Sam"). // the query scope may be filtered
+        .Filter("Name IN","John", "Sam"). // Filter the results by the 'Name' which might be 'John' or 'Sam'.
+        .Sort("-ID"). // Sort the results by user's ids.
+        .Include("Pets"). // Include the 'Pets' field for each user in the 'users'.
-        .Sort("-id"). // it might also be sorted .List() // list all the users with the name 'John' or 'Sam' with 'id' ordered in decrease manner. if  err != nil {
+        .List() // List all the users with the name 'John' or 'Sam' with 'id' ordered in decrease manner. if  err != nil {
         log.Fatal(err)
     }